stanri/kswak/README.md

     meteor --settings config/settings.json

-but keep in mind that this means that the other environment variables in env.sh will not have source run on them, so be sure to manually type whatever variables you need in from of the above command like so:
+...but keep in mind that this means that the other environment variables in env.sh will not have source run on them, so be sure to manually type whatever variables you need in from of the above command like so:

     MONGO_URL="mongodb://127.0.0.1:27017/test-db" meteor --settings config/settings.json

 ##Packages
-bootstrap, crypto-base, crypto-md5, accounts-password, accounts-ui, iron-router, d3 Be sure to remove autopublish and insecure when launching the website for use!
+bootstrap, crypto-base, crypto-md5, accounts-password, accounts-ui, iron-router, d3

+Be sure to remove autopublish and insecure when launching the website for use!